oracle/coherence-operator/docs/developer.md

    [INFO] ------------------------------------------------------------------------
    ```

-   Note that `VERSION` will actually be something like `1.0.0-SNAPSHOT`.
+   >**Note**: The `VERSION` in the output will be similar to `1.0.0-SNAPSHOT`.

-1. `mvn -DskipTests generate-resources`
+7. `mvn -DskipTests generate-resources`

-   This should produce output similar to the output of the preceding step.
+   This produces output similar to the output of the preceding step.

-1. `mvn -DskipTests -Pdocker clean install`
+8. `mvn -DskipTests -Pdocker clean install`

-   This should produce output similar to the output of the preceding step.
-   In addition the output must contain messages similar to the following,
-   somewhere in the middle of the output.
+    The output of this command has the following message:
    ```bash
    ...
    Successfully built af61471e4774